-His Nebty name was found on numerous inscriptions in the underground chambers of Djoser's step pyramid, while his Nomen is recorded in both the Abydos and Saqqara kings lists.
-To confuse the issue further, the flower glyph (translated as "wng") was mistakenly replaced by the papyrus-plant glyph (Wadj) early in Egyptian history, changing his name to wadj-nes.
+However, the name of the Nomen associated with this king is not clear.
+To confuse the issue further, the name Weneg is written with a rather obscure flower glyph (translated as "wng") which Grdseloff suggests was mistakenly replaced by the papyrus-plant glyph (Wadj) early in Egyptian history, changing his name to wadjnes (e.g. in the Abydos kings list).
 This resulted in Manetho mistranslating the name as "outgot-las", which he shortened to "Tlas".

-alternative Nebty; Wn
+alternative Nebty; Wng

 Nomen; Wadjnes (from the Abydos kings list)

 - Bard, Kathryn (2008) An introduction to the Archaeology of Ancient Egypt

 - Dodson, A and Hilton, D. (2004) The Complete Royal Families of Ancient Egypt